Bayesian measures of leverage and influence: Local Influence

-In singular learning theory, $\pW/2$ is an estimate of the {\em singular fluctuation}, one of two bilateral invariants that define the dimensions of a model \citep{Watanabe2009Book}.
-The other bilateral invariant is the {\em real log canonical threshold}, which is used in the construction of the Bayesian Information Criterion (BIC) for singular models \cite{DrtonPlummer2017}.

-Both $\text{WAIC}_1$ and $\text{WAIC}_2$ are asymptotically unbiased estimates of their respective generalization losses to order $o(n^{-1})$ even when the model is misspecified, {\em i.e.} when the true data-generating distribution of $\Yvec$ is not one of the distributions parametrized by $\btheta$ \citep{Watanabe2010}.
+In singular learning theory, $\pW/2$ is an estimate of the {\em singular fluctuation}, one of two birational invariants that define the dimensions of a statistical model \citep{Watanabe2009Book}.
+The other is the {\em real log canonical threshold}, which is used in the construction of the Bayesian Information Criterion (BIC) for singular models \citep{Watanabe2013,DrtonPlummer2017}.
+Both $\text{WAIC}_1$ and $\text{WAIC}_2$ are asymptotically unbiased estimates of their respective generalization errors to order $o(n^{-1})$ even when the model is misspecified \citep{Watanabe2010}.